Skilled Workers Outside Canada

-- have a full-time long-term (i.e. permanent or minimum of two years) job offer from a PEI employer in National Occupation Classification (NOC) skill level 0, A, or B. Important note: Through this stream, your employer must receive authorization from our office prior to submitting an expression of interest profile;
+- have a full-time, non-seasonal (permanent or minimum of two years) job offer from a PEI employer in a high skilled occupation defined by the Training, Education, Experience, and Responsibility classification system as TEER category 0, 1, 2, or 3; Important note: Through this stream, your employer must receive authorization from our office prior to submitting an expression of interest profile;

 - have at least two years of full‐time work experience in the past five years;